Lipschitz homotopy convergence of Alexandrov spaces II: Introduction

-In the second strategy based only on local contractibility, we prove the Lipschitz version of Petersen's stability theorem \cite[Theorem A]{Peter} (Theorem \ref{thm:Peter}).
-The proof is along the same line as the original one.
-However, the existence of a Lipschitz domination of an Alexandrov space by a polyhedron needs an additional argument not found in \cite{Peter} (Proposition \ref{prop:dom}).
-Fortunately this is done by modifying an argument in the previous paper \cite{MY:lip}.
+Since Alexandrov spaces in $\mathcal A(n,D,v)$ satisfy the above assumptions with some constant $C=C(n,D,v)$, Theorem \ref{thm:Peter} immediately implies Theorem \ref{thm:main}.
+The proof of Theorem \ref{thm:Peter} is along the same lines as the original one in \cite{Peter}, with careful checking of the Lipschitz constants.
+However, the existence of a Lipschitz domination of an Alexandrov space by a polyhedron requires an additional argument not found in \cite{Peter} (Proposition \ref{prop:dom}).
+Fortunately, this is done by modifying an argument in the first approach using good coverings.

+\begin{rem} The above two strategies are applicable not only to Alexandrov spaces, but also to any class of metric spaces having the required coverings (and for which the homeomorphism stability cannot be expected).
+For example, CAT spaces with a uniform local doubling constant admit such coverings.
+See Remark \ref{rem:CAT} for more details. \end{rem}